Are you looking for the best Zoom alternatives for video and conference calls?

 2. Zoho Meeting

 Zoho Meeting is an open-source video meeting service, which allows hosting the meeting, and is end-to-end encrypted for up to 100 video call participants.

 The browser-based app, so now you don’t have to worry about downloading.
 Just connect it on the web and you are good to go.
 Downloading can be space-consuming and it can be security-threatening for your computer.

-In Zoho Meetings, participants don’t need to log in to join, so it is the most user-friendly meeting and conference platform, which does not have any hassle and problems with it.
+In Zoho Meetings, participants don’t need to log in to join, so it is the most user-friendly meeting and conference platform, which does not have any hassle or problems with it.

 Zoho has a bunch of meeting functions and tools, such as recording, moderation, pulling in documents of different types such as spreadsheets, and presentations, as these services are connected with the office suite provided by Zoho.